satellytes/satellytes.com/blog-posts/getting-started-gatsby-next-remix.md

 ---
 path: "/blog/getting-started-gatsby-next-remix/"
-date: "2022-01-13"
+date: "2022-01-27"
 title: "Getting Started: Gatsby vs. Next.js vs. Remix"
 featuredImage: images/gatsby-next-remix-hero.jpg
-author: "Felix Hofmann and Fabian Dietenberger"
+author: "Felix Hofmann"
-authorSummary: "Working Student and Senior Developer at Satellytes"
+authorSummary: "Working Student at Satellytes"
 teaserText: We developed a simple blog application in Gatsby, Next.js and Remix.
 Learn about the differences in the development process and the technical concepts behind these three frameworks.
 seoMetaText: We developed a simple blog application in Gatsby, Next.js and Remix.
 Learn about the differences in the development process and the technical concepts behind these three frameworks.
 leadboxText: Have you learned something about Gatsby, Next.js or Remix?
 Then join us to learn more!